neerja-1984/rewind-gsoc25/readme.md

 ### uploaded this awesomeeee readme to Github with images and videos
 - PS.
 Videos dont load -> coz of high memory ( viewer will have to download it to view from Github ) 💔

+## want to make a lovely PDF of this lovely readme i prepared in the last few months!! ❤️😭

+- `vscode extension -> Markdown PDF (https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf)`
+- `right click readme -> export to pdf`
+- `creates a readme.pdf next to readme.md in folder structure` 😄